Sociology and Global Sustainable Development (BASc)

 Seminar groups comprise between 10 and 15 students.

 In the first year, two of the GSD core modules have an exam worth 40%.
-Two of the core first year Sociology modules are wholly assessed by coursework.
-The other two are assessed by a combination of coursework and exam.
 The remaining 60% of these modules and the other core GSD modules are assessed by methods other than formal examination.
-In the second year GSD optional cores and options do not have traditional examinations; assessments for the core and optional core Sociology modules is via coursework.
-The final year core GSD module is a Dissertation/Long Project and so is assessed via 'coursework'.
+In the second year GSD optional cores and options do not have traditional examinations.
+The final year core GSD module is a Dissertation/Long Project and so is assessed via coursework.
+Most Sociology modules are assessed wholly by coursework (essays, reports, presentations).
 The overall percentage of the course that is assessed by coursework depends upon the options taken.

 The final degree classification is determined by your second and final year marks and each contributes 50%.

-There is an option to spend part of the second year abroad studying at Monash University in Melbourne, Australia.
+There is an option to spend Terms 2 and 3 second year abroad studying at Monash University in Melbourne, Australia.
 You may be based at either the University’s Melbourne campus or at its campus in Malaysia.

 You will spend the first term of your second year studying at Warwick and will travel to Australia in February to join Monash for the start of its second semester (which spans Warwick’s second and third terms).
 This arrangement is the integrated terms abroad variant of the course.

-A level: AAB - you will also need Grade B/Grade 6 in English and Mathematics at GCSE
+A level: AAB as well as Grade B/Grade 6 in English and Mathematics at GCSE

 - We welcome applications from students with other internationally recognised qualifications.
 For more information please visit the international entry requirements page.